scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

 3. The velocities are then updated by another half a step.

 In the simplest implementation of this, all particles influence all other particles.
-This can be implemented very easily in Python and compyle.
+This can be implemented very easily in Python and Compyle.
 Our implementation will be parallel from the get-go and will work on both CPUs and GPUs.